AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-36598-->

-*  A customer’s default billing address is now selected when the **My billing and shipping address are the same** checkbox on the checkout workflow is unselected.
+*  A customer's default billing address is now selected when the **My billing and shipping address are the same** checkbox on the checkout workflow is unselected.

 <!--- MC-36685-->